Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-Enterococci results had an overall geometric mean of 14 MPN/100 mL.
-Enterococci results were non-detect at all sites except the Point St. Bridge site with a measurement of 134 MPN/100 mL.
+Enterococci results had an overall geometric mean of 13 MPN/100 mL.
+Enterococci counts ranged from <10 MPN/100 mL at all sites except Point St Bridge, which was 63 MPN/100 mL.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.